zeddicus-pl/d2rHolyGrail/index.md

 - Run the application
 - Upon start the app will ask you to show where your saved games location is.

-Diablo 2 Ressurected store the saves in your home folder, in "Saved Games" folder.
+Diablo 2 Resurrected store the saves in your home folder, in "Saved Games" folder.
 Point the application to read saves from there, and it will remember this location (can be changed in settings).

 The app will show you your Holy Grail stats, and **will continue watching for file changes**, so if you run it in the background and play the game, the stats will update automatically.